-The quiet, secret thoughts (played day after day) that you choose to savor will be the greatest influence on your joy level during a trial.
+Your quiet, secret thoughts (played day after day) will be the greatest influence on your joy during a trial.

 Yes, our thoughts have that much power.

-But discovering joy through trials is so much more than rudimentary “positive thinking”.
+Discovering joy through trials is so much more than rudimentary “positive thinking.”

 It’s an acknowledgment of the difficulties without allowing the “what ifs” to steal the provision of the moment.